Dev-dk404/Fraud_Detection_ML_model/README.md

 - **Bias Mitigation**: Care was taken to ensure the model does not introduce bias in predictions.
 - **Privacy**: Encoded data ensures customer privacy is preserved.

-## Contact

-For any questions or issues, please contact [Your Name/Email].